 Nervous, apprehensive, overwhelmed, scared – these are words some clients use to describe how they feel before embarking on a design project.
-It's understandable – because the unknown can be scary.
+It's understandable!
+The unknown can be scary.
 So, what many people tend to do is to delay their project, sometimes for years and years, out of fear.
 If you (yes you!) are thinking about doing an interior design project, I'd like to share a few techniques I believe will help you prepare for your design adventure!

 FIRST, Deep Breath and Reflect

 Start by literally taking a deep breath, and reflect on your life.
 Ask yourself the question (and record your answer): What do you like or do you not like about your current living situation and how do you think it be improved – for yourself, your partner, your children, your pet or anyone who lives with you?
 And if you live with others, involve them in this exercise by ask the question.
 (Personally, I think it’s really beautiful when my clients involve their children in the design process.)

 What does a day in your life look and feel like in this NEW space?
 Let yourself daydream and imagine, in a step by step manner, what your ideal interior environment would be.
 What is the first thing you see, what is the first thing you think, what is the first thing you smell, what is the first thing you feel?
 When you take that first step upon waking up in the morning, what do you feel under your feet?
 A soft silky rug or hardwood floor with radiant heating?
 What do you do throughout your day?
 What's your routine in this ideal environment?
 Imagine, it.
 The more details you imagine the more your vision will crystalize.
 And record your thoughts.